 - More than one application from an organization per deadline, either solely or as a partnership

 - Multiple applications from separate organizations for aspects of the same project; projects involving multiple partners must consolidated and submitted by one primary organization

 GATE username registration

-First-time applicants will require a GATE username and password.
-Contact the AFA via email (registrationAFA@gov.ab.ca) to obtain GATE login information at least five business days prior to the application deadline
+First-time applicants will require a username and password.
+Email registrationAFA@gov.ab.ca to obtain login information at least five business days prior to the application deadline

 - Organization’s legal incorporated name

 - Funding opportunity to which the organization is applying

 - Applicant’s email address and contact information